-Noncompetition.
-For a period of years after the Closing Date, Seller shall ot, anywhere in, directly or indirectly invest in, own, manage, operate, nance, control, advise, render services to, or guarantee the obligations of, any Person ngaged in or planning to become engaged in the business ("Competing usiness"); provided, however, that Seller may purchase or otherwise acquire up to (but ot more than) percent of any class of the securities of any Person (but may not therwise participate in the activities of such Person) if such securities are listed on any ational or regional securities exchange or have been registered under Section 12(g) of e Exchange Act.
+(a) Noncompetition.
+For a period of years after th e Closing Date, S Seller shal not, a nywhere in , directly or inc directly invest in, own, manage e, operate financ e, control, advise, render services to, o r guarantee the obligations of, a ny Persor engag ed in or planning to become engaged in the business ("C Competing Busin ess"); provided, ho wever, that Seller ma ay purchase or o otherwise acquire up to (bu not m ore than) per cent of any class of the securities of of any Person (bu it may no otherv vise participate in the he activities of such Person) if such securities are lis- ted on any nation al or regional secu rities exchange or ha ave been registe ered under Sectio n 12(g) of the Ex change Act.

 - (b) Nonsolicitation.
-For a period of \\\\\ years after the Closing Date, Seller shall not, directly or indirectly: - (i) solicit the business of any Person who is a customer of Buyer; - (ii) cause, induce or attempt to cause or induce any customer, supplier, licensee, licensor, franchisee, employee, consultant or other business relation of Buyer to cease doing business with Buyer, to deal with any competitor of Buyer, or in any way interfere with its relationship with Buyer; - (iii) cause, induce or attempt to cause or induce any customer, supplier, licensee, licensor, franchisee, employee, consultant or other business relation of Seller on the Closing Date or within the year preceding the Closing Date to cease doing business with Buyer, to deal with any competitor of Buyer, or in any way interfere with its relationship with Buyer; or - (iv) hire, retain, or attempt to hire or retain any employee or independent contractor of Buyer, or in any way interfere with the relationship between any Buyer and any of its employees or independent contractors. - (c) Nondisparagement.
+For a period of years after the Closing Date, Seller shall not, directly or indirectly: - (i) solicit the business of any Person who is a customer of Buyer; - (ii) cause, induce or attempt to cause or induce any customer, supplier, licensee, licensor, franchisee, employee, consultant or other business relation of Buyer to cease doing business with Buyer, to deal with any competitor of Buyer, or in any way interfere with its relationship with Buyer; - (iii) cause, induce or attempt to cause or induce any customer, supplier, licensee, licensor, franchisee, employee, consultant or other business relation of Seller on the Closing Date or within the year preceding the Closing Date to cease doing business with Buyer, to deal with any competitor of Buyer, or in any way interfere with its relationship with Buyer; or - (iv) hire, retain, or attempt to hire or retain any employee or independent contractor of Buyer, or in any way interfere with the relationship between any Buyer and any of its employees or independent contractors. - (c) Nondisparagement.
 After the Closing Date, Seller will not disparage Buyer or any of Buyer's shareholders, directors, officers, employees or agents.